-We also compared Stake's fees with those of two similar brokers we selected, Revolut and eToro.
+We also compared Stake's fees with those of two similar brokers we selected, Freetrade and Alpaca Trading.
 This selection is based on objective factors such as products offered, client profile, fee structure, etc. See a more detailed rundown of Stake alternatives.

 To have a clear overview of Stake, let's start with the trading fees.

 The trading fees at Stake are low.
 We appreciated the fully transparent fee structure.